-Aloe vera is a flowering succulent plant that originated in the Arabian peninsula.
-Its grey-green leaves are thick and fleshy and contain a lot of juice that is used for medical and cosmetic purposes.
+Aloe vera is a flowering plant that originates from the Arabian peninsula.
+Its grey-green leaves are thick and fleshy and contain a lot of juice that’s used for medical and cosmetic purposes.
 Sometimes it produces yellow flowers at its top.
 Even in ancient times, people used aloe vera gel to heal wounds and burns.

 It was even used for the mummification of the bodies due to its antifungal properties.
-Today it is a common ingredient used in body care products and medications.
+Today it’s a common ingredient used in body care products and medication.

-When it comes to hair health, this plant is primarily used to treat seborrheic dermatitis, a disease that entails itchiness, scalp rash and dandruff.
-The main advantage of aloe vera here is its ability to deep-cleanse the scalp and kill bacteria, which, in its turn, ensures the growth of stronger hair.
+When it comes to hair health, this plant is primarily used to treat seborrheic dermatitis, a disease that causes itchiness, scalp rash and dandruff.
+The main advantage of aloe vera here is its ability to deeply cleanse the scalp and kill bacteria, which, in turn, ensures the growth of stronger hair.

-Moreover, due to its rich vitamin and antioxidant content, aloe vera nourishes the follicles and creates a protective shield on hair shafts, leaving the hair shiny and safe from the outside exposure.
-Aloe vera helps to regrow lost hair, in a way that it treats a range of conditions and illnesses that have hair shedding as their symptom.
+Moreover, due to its rich vitamin and antioxidant content, aloe vera nourishes the follicles and creates a protective shield on hair shafts.
+Resulting in hair shiny that’s protected from external factors.
+Aloe vera helps to regrow lost hair, it treats a range of conditions and illnesses that have hair alopecia as their symptom.

-- sebum buildup is a common cause of slow hair growth.
+Sebum buildup is a common cause of slow hair growth.
 Sebum is a fatty excretion produced by the sebaceous glands of the head.
 Its main function is to keep the scalp moisturised.
-However, excessive sebum hinders hair growth by plugging the capillary pores.
+However, excessive sebum hinders hair growth by clogging the capillary pores.

-- its gel contains a remarkable amount of minerals and vitamins that can improve the overall condition of your hair, as well as relieve scalp inflammation and irritation.
+Its gel contains a remarkable amount of nutrients that can improve the overall condition of your hair, as well as relieve scalp inflammation and irritation.

-- by maintaining the balance of the hair’s natural oil, aloe vera helps prevent dryness and flaky scalp.
-Its fungicidal properties can also treat dandruff caused by bacteria.
+By maintaining the balance of the hair’s natural oil, aloe vera helps prevent dryness and flaky scalp.
+Its antibacterial properties can also treat dandruff caused by bacteria.

 A frequent question here is whether applying aloe vera for hair can make it thicker.
-The answer is, it is not directly used for this purpose, as hair thickness is, by large, genetically preconditioned.
+The answer is, it is not directly used for this purpose, as hair thickness is, on the whole, genetically preconditioned.
 Some people simply have fewer or thinner hair follicles.

 Nevertheless, aloe vera can activate those follicles that are in a “sleep mode” or those deprived of the nutrients, essential for new hair formation.
 As a result, your head of hair can become thicker after treating it with the plant’s gel.

-Besides, do not use aloe vera for hair every day (at least not in the very beginning of the treatment, until you get a proper sense of it).
+Besides, you shouldn’t use aloe vera for hair every day (at least not in the very beginning of the treatment, until you get a proper sense of it).
 2-3 times a week should be sufficient to tackle hair loss.

 The gel of this wonderful plant is great for those who suffer from various scalp conditions as well as for those who simply want to improve the general state of their hair and add more gloss and sleek to it.